SODALIS SENIOR LIVING – VISITATION POLICY

 An ALF must have spaces for staff to doff and dispose of PPE used in a warm zone or hot zone, and wash hands or use hand sanitizer before entering a cold zone in the facility:

-Maintain a two‐week supply of PPE.
+Maintaining a two‐week supply of PPE is no longer required.
 Make necessary PPE available in areas where care is provided to residents with COVID‐19 and residents with unknown COVID‐19 status.
 Put a trash can near the exit inside the resident room to make it easy for staff to discard PPE prior to exiting the room.

 Cleaning and Disinfecting